 And that’s what I’ll miss next year, and every year after that.
 My friend.

 Vinny had enormous affection for and knowledge of the team, but he never referred to them as we, and he was never a homer.
-He was far more generous and far more curious than to approach
+He was far more generous and far more curious than to approach the game through the lens of what his team might do to win.

-Now you know he isn’t.
+Now you know he’s not.

 I am drawn back to a sadder occasion, when Elvis Presley died and Lester Bangs wrote a brilliant appreciation that ended with these lines: “I can guarantee you one thing: we will never again agree on anything as we agreed on Elvis.
 So I won’t bother saying good-bye to his corpse.
 I will say good-bye to you.”